sculk-cli/sculk-cli.github.io/docs/guides/getting-started.md

 configs, just place the file in the correct folder and run `sculk refresh`.

 !!! info

+    You can use the [`sculk link`](../commands/link.md) command to find Curseforge/Modrinth projects for already added projects.

+!!! info

     If you have a file which you _do not_ want to be added when you run `sculk refresh`, add it to a `.sculkignore` file.